xmengkinaxis/SRE/SRE/Basic Knowledge.md

 Kubernetes provides a cluster of nodes, a group of worker machines that run containerized applications.
 Each node hosts pods that hold application workload containers.
 The brain of the whole system is the control plane.
 Each cluster consists of several components that manage the worker nodes and pods and guarantee operational continuity.

+A **pod** is the smallest deployable unit in Kubernetes, encapsulating one or more containers that share storage and network resources.
+This flexibility is essential for implementing complex applications effectively within a Kubernetes cluster.

+Scaling an application in Kubernetes typically involves increasing the number of Pods that run the application, ensuring better resource utilization and improved performance.

 [Cluster Architecture](https://kubernetes.io/docs/concepts/architecture/) and [Core Components](https://kubernetes.io/docs/concepts/overview/components/):

 - Control Plane
   - The **API server** is the component exposing the Kubernetes API and operates as the front-end of the control plane by handling all the communication between other parts.
   - The **etcd** (a distributed /etc) component is used to store all cluster data and state.
+It is a distributed reliable key-value store used by kubernetes to store all configuration and metadata used to manage the cluster.
   - The **scheduler** manages how pods are assigned to nodes and takes all the workload scheduling decisions.
+It is responsible for distributing work among multiple nodes by deciding which nodes will run specific pods.
+This function is crucial for optimizing resource utilization and ensuring efficient operation within a Kubernetes cluster.
   - The **controller manager** components run different controller processes to ensure that the cluster’s desired state matches its current state.
   - The **cloud controller** manager integrates Kubernetes clusters with external cloud providers, embeds their logic, and links the Kubernetes API with the Cloud Provider’s API.
 - On each worker node